casanas10/TigerIsland/README.md

 # TigerIsland

 Game Features:
--Place tiles
+- Place tiles
--Correctly place all types of Game Pieces:
+- Correctly place all types of Game Pieces:
--Can nuke
+- Can nuke
--Can expand
+- Can expand
--Can keep track of score for each player
+- Can keep track of score for each player

 The whole game functions.